DavinTjia/davinsblog/content/post/deep robotics learning/index.md

 generally agree on like ImageNet in CV in early 2010s.
 For 3., it is hard to label the data.
 For example, a state might be good in one sequence of action but might be horrible in another sequence of action.
 The label of a particular data points need to take in multiple factors for considerations such as current goal, current state and available actions, and current trajectory.
-This make supervised learning generally an unsuitable way for robot to learn.
+This make supervised learning generally an unsuitable way for robot to learn novel tasks.

 Reinforcement learning on the other hand is a much more natural way to learn a sequence of action for a goal.
 In psychology there are two main category of conditioning: classical and operant.
 Classical conditioning is very well known thanks to Pavlov's dog.
 Operant conditioning, in simple term, refers to using rewards or punishments to incentive good behaviors.
 B.F.
 Skinner, one of the main figure in behavior psychology, believes that all behavior is learned and novel reinforcement shapes novel behaviors.
 Now, if only there is a way that we can use rewards or punishments to reinforce the robots to behave.
 Reinforcement learning perfectly fits that description.
-The main idea of RL is for the robot learns a policy of which it acts on to maximize the reward.
+The main idea of RL is exactly for the robot learns a policy of which it acts on to maximize the reward.